Biden to award Medal of Freedom to 17, including Biles, McCain and Giffords - NewsBreak

 Lindsay became an advocate for COVID-19 vaccinations after receiving the first dose in the U.S.

 McCain, who died of brain cancer in 2018, spent more than five years in captivity in Vietnam while serving in the U.S. Navy.
 He later represented Arizona in both houses of Congress and was the Republican presidential nominee in 2008.
-Biden said McCain was a “dear friend” and “a hero.”Texas love triangle murder suspect arrested in Costa Rica
+Biden said McCain was a “dear friend” and “a hero.”Owners of ‘haunted’ Greenville Manor speak out

 Washington is a double Oscar-winning actor, director and producer.
 He also has a Tony award, two Golden Globes and the Cecil B. DeMille Lifetime Achievement Award.
 He is a longtime spokesperson for the Boys & Girls Clubs of America.